Luz Bailey’s patients don’t complain, even about root canals

 Bailey says she plans to do more outreach.
 “It’s an amazing experience to provide these underprivileged kids with oral dental health and be able to follow them through adulthood” on return trips, she says.
 “It meant a lot to me to give back to my home with the skills and knowledge I now have.
 Just hearing one girl say ‘I want to do what you do’ was completely inspirational.”

-Photos providedThe Current is a nonprofit supported by its readers; please consider a year-end gift.
+Photos providedThe Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.